DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Conclusion

 \section{Conclusion}

 We have presented DLTPose, which estimates 3D surface points from a minimal set of four keypoints using a novel DLT formulation.
 The surface points are shown to be highly accurate, which leads to improved pose estimation accuracy.
 In addition, we present a symmetric keypoint ordering method that dynamically orders keypoints, thereby reducing ambiguities of regressed values during training.

-Our method achieves state-of-the-art performance on the benchmark LM, LM-O and YCB-V datasets, outperforming recent methods, including leading dense methods such as SurfEmb.
-Its performance is particularly strong on symmetric objects, where the symmetric keypoint ordering approach improves accuracy.
+Our method achieves state-of-the-art performance on the benchmark BOP core datasets, outperforming recent methods, including leading dense methods such as SurfEmb.
+Its performance is particularly strong for symmetric objects, where symmetric keypoint ordering improves accuracy.

-A limitation of DLTPose is that the DLT formulation requires non-coplanar keypoints, and when this condition is not met, the resulting pose estimates become unstable.
-A further limitation is that the approach employs distinct keypoint strategies for symmetric and asymmetric objects, with symmetric keypoints manually defined.
+A potential limitation of DLTPose is that the DLT formulation requires non-coplanar keypoints, and if this condition is not met, the resulting pose estimates would become unstable.
+In practice, the keypoints are easily validated as being non-coplanar during preprocessing.
+A further limitation is that the approach employs distinct keypoint strategies for asymmetric (automatically with KeyGNet) and symmetric (semi-automatically as described in Sec.~\ref{sec:Symmetric Keypoints}) objects.

 Future work will focus on methods to further improve the accuracy of surface estimation, which will in turn improve pose estimation accuracy.
 We will also explore other approaches for automatically generating and dynamically ordering symmetric keypoints during training.